jchr1st/workshop_howto/create/create.rst

    .. figure:: images/create_bootcamp_03.png

-   - If you do not have the option to Add a worshop, post a message on the `#technology-bootcamps <slack://channel?id=C0RAC0CHX&team=T0252CLM8>`_ Slack channel.
+   - If you do not have the option to Add a workshop, post a message on the `#technology-bootcamps <slack://channel?id=C0RAC0CHX&team=T0252CLM8>`_ Slack channel.

 #.
 Fill out the following fields: